-Can you provide cover for accidental damage?
+Can you provide landlords insurance for accidental damage?

 Accidental damage is not always offered as standard within commercial property owners insurance.
 Accidental damage is considered to be damage caused to property that is both unforeseen and unintentional, not classed under another insurable peril.
 (Such as bursting a water pipe whilst hanging a picture etc.).

-Can you provide cover for flat roofs?
+Can you provide landlords insurance for flat roofs?

 Leaks from flat roofs on commercial properties can be coslty with loss of rent for the landlord and damage to stock and contents.
 A 'flat roof warranty' clause maybe included in the policy by some insurers for this reason.
 A minimum amount of servicing and state of repair is required for all sections of flat roof.
 The roof must be professionally checked and maintained by the landlord.

-Should we insure our tenants improvements under our policy?
+Should we insure our tenant's improvements under our policy?

 If a tenant makes structural improvements to your building, such as installing a professional kitchen, the tenant should include these assets to their business insurance.
 The tenant will typically be the owner of these improvements during the course of the lease, even though they form part of your building.